Sigma X-mount lenses for Fujifilm

 |

-At less than €500, the price/performance ratio is almost unbeatable.
-Fujifilm’s options are certainly better and better built, like the excellent FUJIFILM XF 16-55mm f/2.8 R LM WR, but it’s twice as expensive.
-Only the Tamron 17-70mm f/2.8 Di III-A VC RXD comes close, but it’s still more expensive, heavier (but also has a wider focal range).
+At under €500, the value for money is hard to beat.
+Fujifilm’s options are certainly better built, especially the excellent Fujifilm XF 16-55mm f/2.8 R LM WR, but they are much more expensive.
+The Tamron 17-70mm f/2.8 Di III-A VC RXD is the closest alternative, but it is also more expensive and heavier, although it does offer a wider focal range.

-This type of focal length is quite versatile.
-With this in mind, we have written a complete guide to the best Fujifilm X lenses for portrait photography, which includes this type of zoom lens.
+This type of focal length is very versatile.
+With that in mind, we’ve written a complete guide to the best Fujifilm X lenses for portrait photography, which includes this type of zoom lens.

 Sigma 23mm f/1.4 DC DN Contemporary X